Questions and Answers about HPV and the Vaccine

 Even though I got the HPV vaccine, I got genital warts.
 Will I always have them?

-Even if you had the HPV vaccine, you could still develop genital warts if you were infected with a strain of HPV not contained in the vaccine.
-You may want to consider visiting your healthcare provider to confirm the diagnosis of genital warts.
+Even if you had the HPV vaccine, you could still develop genital warts if you were infected with a type of HPV not contained in the vaccine.
+You may want to consider visiting your healthcare provider to confirm the diagnosis.
 If you do have genital warts, your doctor can go over treatment options with you depending on your particular situation.
-You can read the information about treating genital warts from the Centers for Disease Control and Prevention.
+You can read information from the Mayo Clinic about treating genital warts.

 How soon will genital warts appear if I get infected with HPV?
 Am I really at risk of getting HPV?